-A CureVac IPO is on investors’ minds.
+A CureVac IPO is on investors’ minds after the company filed to go public.
 CureVac’s current project is a coronavirus vaccine.
 So investors want to know how they can get in on the action.

-But there isn’t any CureVac stock yet.
-The company is still privately held.
-However, with CureVac’s newest discovery, the biotech firm has great potential for investors.
+There isn’t any CureVac stock yet.
+But it is on the way.
+With CureVac’s newest discovery, the biotech firm has great potential for investors.
 Here’s what we know…

 CureVac IPO: The Business

 Dr. Ingmar Hoerr founded CureVac in 2000.
 It’s a leading biotech company based in Tübingen, Germany.
 The company uses messenger RNA (mRNA) technology.
 It helps develop cancer therapies and treatments for rare diseases.
 CureVac started working on its first mRNA-based vaccine in 2011.

 One of CureVac’s competitors is U.S.-based Moderna.
 In 2018, Moderna made history with the largest biotech IPO in history.
 It raised $604 million.
 That gave it a valuation of $8 billion.